FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-2/README.md

      -- <name> <<email address>>  <date in RFC 2822 format>

 Note that the file is extremely sensitive to spaces.
 For example there must be a space before the `--`, and there must be **two** spaces between the email address and the date.
+Two spaces are also necessary before every bullet point of the list of changes.

 Tip: you can obtain the current date in RFC 2822 format by running: